Farsinmp/-Discovering-the-DNA-of-Viral-Apps/README.md

-#📱 Discovering the DNA of Viral Apps
+#Discovering the DNA of Viral Apps

 Uncover what makes an app go viral on the Google Play Store using data science techniques like clustering, PCA, and interactive visualizations.